ixd-teaching/body-detection/README.md

         flipHorizontal: true // true if webcam

     }
-    // start detecting bodies camera-feed a set latestBody to first (and only) body detectBodies(config, (e) => latestBody = e.detail.bodies.listOfBodies[0])
+    // start detecting bodies from camera-feed and set latestBody to first (and only) body detectBodies(config, (e) => latestBody = e.detail.bodies.listOfBodies[0])
 ~~~